BedrockSolutions/dockerfile/factomd/README.md

 # Factomd

+Extension of the base factomd image.
+Features:

+  * The factomd process no longer runs as root.

+  * The server private key can be passed via an environment variable.

-Custom factomd image, for use with the Helm chart listed below.
+  * Dovetails nicely with the Helm chart listed below.

 ## Useful Links